seanmcquaid/recipe-buddy/README.md

 ### View Recipe

-1. User can add the recipe to their recipes

-### Edit Recipe

-1. User can edit the contents on the recipe to their liking
-2. User can save this new recipe
+1. Recipe is displayed on page load

 ### Profile